deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 What Ava produced in reaction wasn’t really a *laugh*.
 It was too short, and the amusement behind it was the quiet humour of bitter recognition, but it seemed to please Sean nonetheless, who shuffled a little closer.

-"That’s…not a great joke." she said, unconsciously tucking a curl of hair behind her ear to look at him.
+"That’s...not a great joke." she said, unconsciously tucking a curl of hair behind her ear to look at him.

 "I wasn’t telling it to be funny, duck."
 Sean told her.
 "I’m making a point."